MichaelHelgesen/100daysofcode/R3Log.md

 **Thoughts:** Got up a little late today due to bad sleep.
 And it's really warm.

 I am enjoying the tutorial.
 The instructor is good, and he explains things in a different and simpler way.
 Besides, since I've been through this one time already, I have a much bigger understanding of what he is talking about.
-And I pick up on things that I either had forgotten, misunderstood, or not learnt properly.
+And I pick up on things that I either had forgotten, misunderstood, or not learned properly.
 So thats fun.
 But again, it's also a bit easy, so the feeling of "doing great" and progressing is a false one.

 ### D8 #100DaysOfCode - 8.5.18